emonm/AndroidPhotoFilters/README.md

 ## The Filter Pack

-Current the below filters are available in filer pack.
+Currently the below filters are available in filer pack.
 More will be added in future.

 <table border="0" width="100%" class="center-align">
 <tbody>